dconlrn/dconlrn.github.io/mlyw.md

 > *When the value of a dependent variable is predicted based on
 > Features/Independent Variables in a data set.*

+<a id="underfit"></a>

 - **Underfit Model**
 > The model has not been trained on enough data to be able to make accurate enough predictions.
+> The model is unable to match the input data to the target data.

+<a id="overfit"></a>

 - **Overfit Model**
 > The model has been trained on too much data that is too similar to eachother and as a result the model does not do good at making predictions on outliers or data that is too dissimilar to the data it was trained on.

+> - Occurs when the model is not good at making prediction on data that is has not been trained with.
+> - The model can recognize things that are very closely similar to the stuff its been trained with but as soon as you give it something that is outside of that scope it cant make accurate predictions on what its taget value should be.
+> - The model is overly trained to the dataset, which may capture noise and produce a non generalized model.

 - **Discrete data**
 > - countable, individualized, and nondivisible figures in statistics.